Artesians/TCL/evidence/characters/anemo/sucrose.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/933112665587462214/936237943331373086/transcript-sucrose-e-no-particles-bug.html)

 **Finding:**
-If you dash cancel sucrose E and switch characters too fast, no particles will be generated.
+If you dash cancel Sucrose E and switch characters too fast, no particles will be generated.
 *credits to fragile💤#7777 for finding and documenting the first instance of this bug.*

 **Evidence:**